gradle/gradle/design-docs/managed-model.md

 #### Open questions

+- Does not support `is` style getters for boolean properties.
+- Does not support all numeric types.
+- Does not support primitives.
 - Is this the right set of things to support?
 Should we just directly support all of Java's primitive types?

 ### ~~Plugin creates model element of a collection of managed model elements~~